goodreasonai/nichey/docs/language_models.md

 # Language Models

-This package supports all OpenAI API compatible language model APIs via the `grwiki.OpenAILM` class.
+This package supports all OpenAI API compatible language model APIs via the `nichey.OpenAILM` class.

 ## Initilization and Attributes